 Like a lot of little features inside Google Analytics (GA), the tab reports becomes quite useful – after you know how to easily get to them.

-In the screenshot above, I’m examining traffic to and from the homepage (as indicated by the bottom arrow on the right).
-From the little dropdown, you can easily select any page on your site to see which pages visitors viewed before arriving at the page and which pages they saw after the selected page.
+In the screenshot above, I’m examining traffic to a blog category page.
+From the available dropdown, you can easily select any page on your site to see which pages visitors viewed before arriving at the page and which pages they saw after the selected page.

-The little graph there in the center of the above screenshot refers to the pageviews of your selected page.
-If you’re new to GA, this is a great way to examine your most popular posts or the page you need visitors to view the most.
+The graph you’ll see when viewing this report diplays pageviews of your selected page.
+If you’re new to Analytics, this is a great way to examine your most popular posts or the page you need visitors to view the most.
 This drilled-down view can let you know exactly how those pages are performing.

 The Meat of the Report

 Scrolling down, you’ll find the details of the report.
 This is the information that you cannot easily find in any of the other GA reports and why it’s worth your time to occasionally visit this screen.

 In the screenshot, you’ll see four gray boxes: Entrances and Previous Pages on one side and Exits and Next Pages on the other.
 As the little illustration reveals, the left side is the way that visitors arrived at your desired page, and the right side is how they left.